HF Radio

 IP Switching & PEP

 Icon-PEP provides two services.
 The first is simply to switch IP packets.
 This follows STANAG 5066 Annex U “IP Client” services for operating an IP subnet over HF.
 It simply transfers the IP packet.
-Icon-PEP provides controls based in the IP protocol used and ports within the protocol (e.g., ICMP, UDP).
+Icon-PEP provides controls based on the IP protocol used and ports within the protocol (e.g., ICMP, UDP).
 Packets can be handled differently based on protocol, including blocking, and choosing between ARQ and non-ARQ transfer.

-- Protocol (port for TCP; protocol/port for IP).
+• Protocol (port for TCP; protocol/port for IP).

-- Source and Destination IP address matching against a list of IP subnetworks.
+• Source and Destination IP address matching against a list of IP subnetworks.

 Rules can control:

-- Blocking traffic that matches the rule.
+• Blocking traffic that matches the rule.

-- Setting non-default parameters for matching traffic
+• Setting non-default parameters for matching traffic

-- STANAG 5066 Priority
+1. STANAG 5066 Priority

-- ARP/Non-ARQ choice (for IP traffic)
+2. ARP/Non-ARQ choice (for IP traffic)

-The configuration UI enables full configuration of Icon-PEP including:
+The configuration UI enables full configuration of Icon-PEP, including:

-- Traffic rules for IP and TCP traffic
+• Traffic rules for IP and TCP traffic.

 Monitoring

-- Monitoring of all IP traffic over GRE with the router.
+1. Monitoring of all IP traffic over GRE with the router.

-- Monitoring of IP traffic (excluding TCP) exchanged with the STANAG 5066 server.
+2. Monitoring of IP traffic (excluding TCP) exchanged with the STANAG 5066 server.

-- Monitoring of all Icon-PEP logging metrics.
+3. Monitoring of all Icon-PEP logging metrics.

-There is a special monitoring interface for TCP connection shown above.
+There is a special monitoring interface for TCP connections shown above.
 This shows active and recently closed TCP connections.
-HTTPS (secure HTTP) connections are explicitly listed.
-HTTP connections are shown with information on recent activity.
-It is recommended to avoid the overhead of TLS when operating HTTP over HF.
-Browsers re-use TCP connections, so the HTTP monitoring is helpful to observe Web traffic.
+HTTP and HTTPS (secure HTTP) connections are explicitly listed.

 Control